 Since we gravitate towards a vegetarian diet, we tend to choose classes that have veggie options.
 Alicia's class offers more than just veggie options.
 She also caters for vegans and those that want to keep gluten out of their diet.

-Overall, we were so happy with the cooking class session Alicia offers.
+Overall, we were beyond happy with our choice to attend Alicia's Cooking School.
 As a bonus, she also offers a quick tour to her mother's textile shop where she shows how she weaves traditional clothes.
 This was passed on from generation to generation.

 - Walking tours (Upon request)